-Robert (Rob) Tarcu is a registered patent attorney in the Electrical Patent Prosecution practice group.
+Robert (Rob) Tarcu is a senior attorney in the Electrical Patent Prosecution practice group.
 Using his technical knowledge and legal expertise, Mr. Tarcu provides counseling on a wide range of matters including patentability, portfolio management, and patent prosecution strategies.
 Having worked as a Patent Examiner for the United States Patent and Trademark Office (USPTO), he understands both sides of the patent prosecution spectrum and is experienced in effective examiner interviewing strategies and prosecution procedures.
 Mr. Tarcu regularly conducts interviews with USPTO Examiners to advance his clients' positions and expedite the prosecution of applications.
 He is also experienced in application drafting techniques that aid in efficient prosecution.

 Mr. Tarcu has drafted and prosecuted applications for domestic and foreign companies, financial institutions, and start-up businesses in a wide array of technologies, including image processing, audio and video processing, printers, telecommunications, networking, optical systems, 3-D imaging, computer software, avionics, medical devices, and consumer electronics.
 He is also well-versed in the business method and e-commerce space in the post-Alice environment.